Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Introduction

-Patients diagnosed with TGA present mainly an acute and complete anterograde amnesia (loss of ability to retain new information) and a gradually declining retrograde amnesia (loss of memories to the recent time) that resolves autonomously within ~24 hours.
-While this condition is well defined on a clinical basis, neuroimaging - a major tool in neurological diagnosis - does not carry useful information in the acute stage.
+\emph{Application to Resting-state fMRI Data} We demonstrate our model on RS-fMRI data gathered by \cite{peer2014reversible} from patients with a unique and rare phenomenon, transient global amnesia (TGA), a phenomenon believed to arise from a perturbation of a single brain region (the Hippocampus) which affects a network of other brain regions.
+Patients diagnosed with TGA present mainly an acute and complete loss of ability to retain new information (\emph{anterograde amnesia}) and a gradually declining loss of memories to the recent time (\emph{retrograde amnesia}) that resolves autonomously within $\sim24$ hours.
 In recent years, it was discovered that small well-defined lesions may be evident in TGA patients in a certain MRI protocol in a sub-part of the hippocampus, a brain structure that plays a major role in memory processes \citep{sedlaczek2004detection, bartsch2006selective, bartsch2007evolution}.
 Furthermore, an RS-fMRI study recorded within the acute stage revealed a reduction of correlations in hippocampal-related regions \citep{peer2014reversible}.
-Notably, these disturbances were found at the single patient level, and their magnitude was correlated to the severity of clinical impairment.
+These disturbances were found at the single-patient level, and their magnitude was correlated to the clinical severity of the impairment.
 Peer's study limited the search of connectivity disturbances to the hippocampus in advance, and therefore its findings might have been obscured if no prior hypothesis was assumed.
-The circumscribed structural disturbance of TGA, may therefore serve as a unique setting to test our model.
+The restricted structural disturbance of TGA and the small sample size (due to TGA rareness) serve as a unique setting to test our model.

-The rest of this paper is organized as follows: In Section \ref{section:preliminaries} we review notations for the rest of the paper and discuss the second moment of correlation matrices, which we will use for our estimation and inferential methods.
-In Section \ref{section:estimation} we develop an estimator for the parameter-vector of differences between the populations, and two possible estimators of its variance.
+The rest of this paper is organized as follows: In Section \ref{section:preliminaries} we introduce notations and discuss the second moment of correlation matrices, which we will use for our estimation and inferential methods.
+In Sections \ref{section:model}, \ref{section:Model-Estimation} we develop an estimator for the parameter-vector of differences between the populations, and two possible estimators of its variance.
 In Section \ref{section:simulations} we validate and evaluate our model on simulated data in various settings.
-In section \ref{section:realdata} we apply our methods on the RS-fMRI data from patients with TGA and healthy controls, showing the added power of our approach and the new findings compared to the mass-univariate analysis.
-We end with a discussion of possible extensions to other settings in the context of modeling resting-state fMRI.
+In Section \ref{section:realdata} we apply our methods on RS-fMRI data comparing patients with TGA to controls.
+Our method finds several significant differences, whereas the mass-univariate analysis finds none.
+We end with a discussion of potential extensions.